AckerlyXu/heima/articles/azure-resource-manager/best-practices-resource-manager-design-templates.md

 * Run native scripts (Windows PowerShell, bash, etc.)

 ### Desired state configuration (DSC)
-Thinking about the internal state of your VMs beyond deployment, you want to make sure this deployment doesn't "drift" from the configuration that you have defined and checked into source control.
-This approach ensures your developers or operations staff don't make ad-hoc changes to an environment that are not vetted, tested, or recorded in source control.
+Thinking about the internal state of your VMs beyond deployment, you want to make sure this deployment doesn’t "drift" from the configuration that you have defined and checked into source control.
+This approach ensures your developers or operations staff don’t make ad-hoc changes to an environment that are not vetted, tested, or recorded in source control.
 This control is important, because the manual changes are not in source control.
 They are also not part of the standard deployment and will impact future automated deployments of the software.

 Beyond your internal employees, desired state configuration is also important from a security perspective.
 Hackers are regularly trying to compromise and exploit software systems.
 When successful, it's common to install files and otherwise change the state of a compromised system.
 Using desired state configuration, you can identify deltas between the desired and actual state and restore a known configuration.

 There are resource extensions for the most popular mechanisms for DSC - PowerShell DSC, Chef, and Puppet.
 Each of these extensions can deploy the initial state of your VM and also be used to make sure the desired state is maintained.

 ## Common template scopes
-In our experience, we've seen three key solution templates scopes emerge.
-These three scopes - capacity, capability, and end-to-end solution - are described in the following sections.
+In our experience, we’ve seen three key solution templates scopes emerge.
+These three scopes – capacity, capability, and end-to-end solution – are described in the following sections.

 ### Capacity scope
 A capacity scope delivers a set of resources in a standard topology that is pre-configured to be in compliance with regulations and policies.
 The most common example is deploying a standard development environment in an Enterprise IT or SI scenario.